Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of a free gravitino's field on thick branes

 Here, $m_{3/2}$ is the mass of a four-dimensional gravitino field $\psi_{\mu}$.
-Thus the left-hand side of Eq. \eqref{EqsGravitino5} is always vanished for a four-dimensional gravitino field $\psi_{\mu}^{(n)}$ {satisfying} the above equation \eqref{Eqs4DGravitino}.
-On the other hand, when we choose the gauge condition $\Psi_{z}=0$, the part $\Gamma^{[5}\Gamma^{N}\Gamma^{R]}D_N\Psi_R$ in the five-dimensional gravitino action \eqref{action} has no contribution, so Eq. (\ref{EOM1}) can be ignored.
-Then we will focus on the case of $M=\mu$, for which the equations of motion are
+Thus, the left-hand side of Eq. \eqref{EqsGravitino5} always vanishes for a four-dimensional gravitino field $\psi_{\mu}^{(n)}$ {satisfying} the above equation \eqref{Eqs4DGravitino}.
+On the other hand, when we choose the gauge condition $\Psi_{z}=0$, the contribution of $\Gamma^{[5}\Gamma^{N}\Gamma^{R]}D_N\Psi_R$ in the five-dimensional gravitino action \eqref{action} vanishes; hence, Eq. (\ref{EOM1}) can be ignored.
+Then, we focus on the case of $M=\mu$, for which the equations of motion are